oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

 .. caution::

-   Base64, Base64Url and UTF-8 are *not* cryptographically secure encodings.
+   **Base64, Base64Url and UTF-8 encoding DOES NOT imply encryption**.

    Anyone that can access the ``stormpath.zuul.account.header.jwt.key.k`` string value can use it to sign JWTs as you.
 Keep this text string (and the configured property value) safe and secret.